betheden/hebrew-grammar/content/verb.rst

 Transitive verbs
 ~~~~~~~~~~~~~~~~

-A transitive verb is an action verb which requires an object that
+A transitive verb is a dynamic verb that requires an object that
 receives the verbal action.
 A sentence with a transitive verb is not
 complete without the object.
 Stative verbs are never transitive.